ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## OrbittingVolley

-Four launchers orbit the output area firing volleys of characters inward to build the input text from the center out.
+Four launchers orbit the canvas firing volleys of characters inward to build the input text from the center out.

 ![Demo](./img/effects_demos/orbittingvolley_demo.gif)